-Division and Valuation of Pension Interests in Tennessee Divorces
+Division and Valuation of Pension Interests in TN Divorces

 As retirement benefits have become one of the most important tools employers possess to attract valued employees and promote corporate personnel stability, the percentage of divorcing parties’ net worth comprised of retirement benefits has also increased.
 In many divorces, retirement assets often account for more than seventy-five percent (75%) of net assets.
 Division of this category of asset is often misunderstood.
 A mistaken valuation resulting in a flawed settlement can cost a divorcing party a seriously altered lifestyle, especially during retirement.
 Valuation of pension interests are serious business.

 Each retirement plan is unique.
 There are different valuation techniques.
 The quality of the valuation and the advocate’s ability to support and defend the chosen approach is directly proportional to the quality of the expert chosen.
 Valuation of pension interests is not an exact science, but an art.
 Statistics, actuarial tables, government reports, tax tables, and investment market knowledge all play important roles in the process.
 The number of professional pension valuators and books are more than one might imagine.
 Just type “pension valuation” or “pension valuator” in any search engine or Amazon.com and see for yourself.